PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

            src_memory_p : handler.AcquireDstMemory(y);`

 #### oneDNN in-place pass
-As mentioned earlier idea of in-place pass is to locate operators with oneDNN kerenels that can perform in-place execution and then modify output node's variables to match input node's variable of the operator.
+As mentioned earlier, idea of in-place pass is to locate operators with oneDNN kerenels that can perform in-place execution and then modify output node's variables to match input node's variable of the operator.

 ##### Identifying operators with oneDNN kernels capable of in-place execution
 This identification is a result of two checks: